 A: The application window for selected registrations is 90 days (April 1 – June 30, 2021).
 This is good news for beneficiaries who have not yet completed the requirements for a master’s degree at the time of registration.
 For example, if you have a thesis defense or final test coming up, you have 90 days (about three months) to complete your master’s requirements and file the petition.

 Students, whose student visas will expire prior to the 90-day period, do not have the full 90 days to file their petitions.
 The petition must be filed before the student visa status expires.
-It is best to consult an experienced immigration law firm such as Sam Shihab & Associates to ensure compliance with all H-1B regulations.
+It is best to consult an experienced immigration law firm such as Shihab Burke, LLC, Attorneys At Law to ensure compliance with all H-1B regulations.

 Q: Can an employer register the same beneficiary more than once?